eosc-life/WP2_workshop_tool_packaging/CellProfiler/CellProfiler.md

 If CellProfiler installation was successful, you should see output files in the `output` folder.

-## Run CellProfiler with UI
+## Run CellProfiler with GUI

-The meta.yaml recipe above only enables you to start CellProfiler in headless mode.
-If you need UI, additional software package `wxpython` from thrid party conda channels are required.
-These channels are not maintained by biconda community.
-CellProfiler recommend "daf" channel for its UI dependencies, and the version of `wxpython` must be `3.0.2.0` for CellProfiler v3.19.
+The `meta.yaml` recipe above only enables you to start CellProfiler in headless mode.
+If you need a GUI, an additional software package called `wxpython` from a third-party conda channel is required.
+The third-party channels are not maintained by the bioconda community.
+CellProfiler recommends the `daf` channel for its GUI dependencies, and the version of `wxpython` must be `3.0.2.0` for CellProfiler v3.1.9.

-To enable UI, there are two ways
+There are to ways to enable the GUI:

-**Option 1:**
+**Option 1**

-- At Step 3, add "daf" channel to conda.
-Make sure it is at the bottom of your `.condarc` file.
+- At step 3, add `daf` channel to conda.
+Make sure it is at the bottom of your `.condarc` file:

 `conda config --add channels daf`

-- At Step 4, add the following dependency to the `run` section of the recipe file.
+- At step 4, add the following dependency to the `run` section of the recipe file:

 `wxpython =3.0.2.0`

-**Option 2:**
+**Option 2**

-At Step 8, install `wxpython=3.0.2.0`
+- At step 8, install `wxpython=3.0.2.0`

 `conda install -c daf wxpython=3.0.2.0 `